 About the Author

-I started this blog almost 10 years ago.
-I enjoy sharing family stories, technology, and methodology tips, and generally
+I started this blog in October 2007.
+I enjoy sharing family stories, technology, and methodology

 stirring up trouble fostering community among genealogists.
 To that end, I host the monthly “Genealogy Blog Party,” and all family historians – even those without blogs – are welcome to participate. 😊

-As a member of the Association of Professional Genealogists (APG), I currently serve as president of the award-winning Second Life Chapter, as well as the webmaster for the Southern California Chapter.
-In addition, I am the vice president of the newly-organized Second Life Virtual Genealogical Society (SLVGS), the first and only completely virtual society to be recognized by the Federation of Genealogical Societies (FGS).
+As a member of the Association of Professional Genealogists (APG), I am the immediate past president of the award-winning Second Life Chapter, as well as the webmaster for the Southern California Chapter.
+In addition, I am the treasurer and past organizing vice president of the Second Life Virtual Genealogical Society (SLVGS), the first completely virtual society to be recognized by the Federation of Genealogical Societies (FGS).